-At December 31, 2020, the Company's financial instruments recognized in the balance sheet consist of cash and cash equivalents, restricted cash and cash equivalents, accounts receivable, investment, derivatives, accounts payable and accrued liabilities, long-term debt, current and long-term equity compensation reward liability and other long-term liabilities.
+At December 31, 2021, the Company's financial instruments recognized on the balance sheet consist of cash and cash equivalents, restricted cash and cash equivalents, accounts receivable, other long-term assets, derivatives, accounts payable and accrued liabilities, current portion of long-term debt, long-term debt, current and long-term equity compensation reward liability and other long-term liabilities.
+The Company uses appropriate valuation techniques based on the available information to measure the fair values of assets and liabilities.